AllanDystrup/ac-text-search/README.md

                      ':'      /* quoted string    */
                      '\\'     /* escape next char */

-      <file>     is the file to search for boolexpr, line by line.
+      <file>     is the file (if omitted: stdin) to search for boolexpr, line by line.

 TRACE: